Please contact us and enter your email and anything else you want us to know, particularly your (or your student's) grade for important announcements.

 Moems (math olympiad for elementary and middle schools) is an activity for younger kids, starting at grade 4.
 It is also held at the Fayetteville Public library, and just like Cookies for Proof, it is free and open to all.

 Moems is now finished for the 24/25 school year, but will be back in the Fall!
-Visit the Fayetteville Public Library around August for more details.
+The first meeting will be held on October 22, you can register here for grades 4-6 and here for grades 7 and 8.

 We are happy to help with material!
 Please fill out the form in the For Future Instructors section.